-This step-by-step guide will help you to get ready for the forthcoming smoky days.
+This article with 7 useful tips will help you to get ready for the forthcoming smoky days.

 What is Wildfire Smoke?

 Wildfire smoke is caused by a fire that starts in the forest.
 During dry seasons, fire can be started naturally, accidentally, or even intentionally by people clearing bushes.

 The fire gets out of control, where it ends up consuming hundreds of hectares in the forest land.
 Firefighters try to control the fire, but in most cases, they succeed in putting the fire off after it has caused a lot of damages.

 The smoke produced from the wildfire causes a lot of health complications to people who inhale it.

 Here are some helpful tips you can follow:

 1. Remain Indoors

 If you see wildfire smoke outside, then it is best practice to remain indoors.
 You can maintain safe indoor air quality by using air purifiers.
 A simple dust mask wouldn’t help you during the smoky days.
 It is advisable to remain indoors if there is no danger of fire nearby.

 Residential air purifiers help lower the concentrations of harmful particles from wildfire smoke.
 Turn on your air purifier and close the doors and windows of your house.